 Symptoms should always be evaluated with a thorough consultation and examination by your New York gynecology specialist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.

 Again, it’s likely that your OBGYN will feel the bulge while conducting your pelvic exam.
 Once it’s suspected or if you present with more uncomfortable symptoms, tests to definitely diagnose rectocele can include:

 - Adding a rectum exam to your hands-on pelvic examination

 - A device inserted into your rectum can deliver a digital rectal exam that often shows how weak the anterior wall of your rectum actually is

 - Defecography is a special X-ray designed to produce images of the rectocele

 For a defecography exam, your rectum, bladder and vagina are filled with a contrast fluid.
 You sit on a specially designed toilet to defecate.
-Once a rectocele is found, your doctor can determine the size of the bulge as well as your ability to fully empty your rectum.
+Once a rectocele is found, your gynecologist, Dr. Zelmanovich in Midtown NYC can determine the size of the bulge as well as your ability to fully empty your rectum.
 Generally, a rectocele larger than two centimeters is considered abnormal.